Q&A With Steve Deller, Opportunity Hunter and EMBERS Ventures Instructor

 How did you learn about EMBERS?

-I saw an ad in Craigslist, and I reached out.
+I learned about EMBERS online, and I reached out.
 The next thing I knew, I was being called in for an interview with the instructor, and the team was assembled!
 It’s now been four years since that day.

 What were you doing before you came to EMBERS, and what do you do aside from teaching at EMBERS?